floorplanner/polygon-tools/README.md

 ### use with PIXI

+Suppose we want a textured polygon with holes.
+In such cases we cannot use ```polygon.subtract``` because any interior hole is returned as another polygon.
+To create polygons with holes we need use triangulation.

-Assuming we have the triangles and a texture:
+Assuming we have the triangles (see above) and some texture:

 ```javascript